zzaadam/Covid-19Project/README.md

 Determining the percentage of the population infected in various countries.
 Identifying countries and continents with the highest infection and death rates.
 Analyzing the global death percentage over time.
-Evaluating the progress of vaccination campaigns across different locations.

 # Methodology:
 The analysis was performed using SQL, a powerful language for querying and manipulating large datasets.
 The following steps were taken: